top of page

 Sculpture Placement

-Primarily sculptures are designed to be part buried in the ground to display them, however I now offer several different options regarding bases for the sculptures, negating the need to have a position in your garden to part bury them.
+Sculptures are designed to be part buried in the ground to display them however I now offer several different options regarding base supports for the sculptures:

 If displaying sculpture in the garden in a fixed position,

-careful consideration is required when deciding where to place garden art.
+consideration is required when deciding where to place garden art.

 Refrain from placing in a hot sunny dry area or either a wet dark area.